Techniques to Help Running Recovery and to Recover Faster:

 Easy Runs Help Promote Running Recovery:

 Running helps promote running recovery?
 Only if done properly!

 This week most of my easy runs have been in the 9-10 minute pace which is fine.
 There is no point in racing training runs, that is when injuries are caused.
 If you struggle with not being able to run slower, I highly recommend leaving the watch at home.

 Recovery from anything, whether it’s a race or hard training cycle takes time.
 Just like training, there is no secret that does it all at once.

-Recovering from running is simple and takes a few extra minutes.
-It is what keeps most people healthier and able to push through harder and longer workouts.
+Running Recovering is simple and takes a few extra minutes.
+Recovering from workouts is what keeps most people healthier and able to push through harder and longer workouts.
 Without running recovery, you will probably end up burned out or injured.

 Finally, have you subscribed to the LOLZletter?
 It’s a free newsletter that comes out each Monday.
 In the newsletter, I share running industry trends and things relevant to the sport.

 Question for you: What do you focus on for running recovery?
 Do you have any tips for exercise recovery?